York’s Dead Good Festival

 It happens to every one of us, so why do we find it so hard to talk about death – or even to think about it, let alone prepare for it?
 York’s Dead Good Festival re-imagines death, dying and bereavement and brings to light ways we as a society can do things differently.
 The more we learn, the more we see the dignity, respect and wellbeing we can bring to the end of life.
 Through education, practical information-sharing, music, art, and conversation we can, together, discover how to accept and prepare for the inevitable, to everyone’s benefit.
 We hope you’ll join us!

-A sample of what we’ve lined up so far, with much more to come:
+What we’ve lined up so far, with more to come:

 Wednesday 13 May